George Fowlds: Early life and career

 Fowlds was born in Fenwick, East Ayrshire, Scotland.
 His father, Matthew Fowlds, was a handloom weaver and was the last surviving member of the Fenwick Weavers' Society.
 He lived to be 101 years old.
 As a boy, George Fowlds weaved linen sheets.
 He attended Hairshaw School in Waterside.
 He did his apprenticeship at a clothier in Kilmarnock, and later worked in Glasgow, where he attended night classes at Anderson's College.
 After completing his studies in commerce he worked several jobs as a general labourer, fencer, carpenter and painter before deciding to leave Scotland.

-Fowlds emigrated to South Africa in 1882 and lived in Cape Town, Beaufort West, and Bultfontein.
+Fowlds emigrated to Cape Colony in 1882 and lived in Cape Town, Beaufort West, and Bultfontein.
 In 1884, he married Mary Ann Fulton, who was also from Fenwick.
 In the following year, they moved to Auckland, New Zealand, as the South African climate was detrimental to his wife's health.
 He built up a business as a clothier in Victoria Street.
 In New Zealand he became involved in community affairs becoming a prominent Freemason, Rotarian, member of the Workers' Educational Association (WEA) and was chairman of the Congregational Union of New Zealand.